fatihdogangun/CMPE591_HW2/README.md

 # CMPE591_HW2

-Reward points were smoothed by taking a moving average of 400 consecutive points and plotted.
+Reward points were smoothed using a 400-point moving average and plotted.

 *Reward per Episode*